vuemodel/core/docs/getting-started.md

 ### Usage
 To give you a taste of what's to come, here's how we can create a resource!
 All examples in this doc use [Quasar](https://quasar.dev/) for the UI.

+- Click <q-btn size="sm" :icon="mdiAlphaRBox" flat round /> button to open an editor and play with the example.
+- Click <q-btn size="sm" :icon="mdiCodeTags" flat round /> to see the source code.

 <ExamplePanel
   title="Basic Example"